-The shaded area is the area that we are interested in for our ideal moral solution.
+The purple area in the figure above is the area that we are interested in for our ideal moral solution.
 Here we can satisfy both of our values above a certain reasonable threshold level.
 A first-generation smart meter may neither get us the desired level of privacy nor the desired level of sustainability.
 The smart meter v2.0 may give us one, but not both.
 The smart meter 3.0, which is what we are ideally looking for of course, is designed to accommodate both of the functional requirements in order to make management of the grid more efficient, while protecting personal data.
 It gives us privacy and sustainability.